seaoak/generate-ipsium-blog/README.md

-# generate-ipsium-blog
+# ipsium-blog-generator

-Generate dummy blog for testing Hexo with Ipsum
+Generate dummy blog entries with Ipsum.

+Intended to be used for testing [Hexo](https://hexo.io).